liyanc/PDGenLayers/README.md

 Specifically, our batched levelset PD layer has the following signature:
 ```
 # size: (width, height, depth) - size tuple for 3D volume sample array input dimensions
-# is_sublevel: sublevel or superlevel persistence (for SDF, we shall use superlevel and set is_sublevel=False)
+# is_sublevel: sublevel or superlevel persistence (for SDF, we shall use superlevel and set sublevel=False)
-pdlayer = topologylayer.nn.BatchedLevelSetLayer3D(size, is_sublevel)
+pdlayer = topologylayer.nn.BatchedLevelSetLayer3D(size, sublevel)
 ```

-During forward pass, one can optionally specify a minimal persistence threshold to enable a sparse calculation optimization.
+During the forward pass, one can optionally specify a minimal persistence threshold to enable a sparse calculation optimization.
 The minimal persistence threshold will remove PD points with `|birth - death| < min_pers` to save computation costs.
 ```
 # batch_volume: a torch.Tensor with shape [B, W, H, D], B is batch size